 Another target species in these mountains is the enigmatic Ibisbill, which we have a very good chance of finding at the margins of an alpine lake.
 These very distinctive and curious-looking waders (which are usually placed in their own family, Ibidorhynchidae) can be surprisingly hard to discern amongst the grey boulders of their favourite habitat.
 They used to be routinely found in this area, but increasing disturbance by all-terrain vehicles is putting their survival at risk.

-Other species of the area include Common Wood Pigeon, Tree Pipit, Grey Wagtail, Eurasian Wren, Goldcrest and Coal Tit.
-If we are in luck we will encounter one of the more rarely seen birds of the area, such as Black Grouse, Tengmalm’s (or Boreal) Owl or Eurasian Three-toed Woodpecker.
+If we are really in luck we will encounter one of the most rarely seen birds of the area, such as Black Grouse, Tengmalm’s (or Boreal) Owl or Eurasian Three-toed Woodpecker.

-Small artesian bores are thinly scattered across this wild landscape, inhabited only by a few Kazakh herders, and here in the mornings many Black-bellied Sandgrouse, together with smaller numbers of Pin-tailed Sandgrouse, gather to drink in their traditional manner.
-The wells also attract Bimaculated Larks, while Lesser Short-toed Larks sing away above the aromatic Artemisia (wormwood) flats.
+Small artesian bores are thinly scattered across this wild landscape, inhabited only by a few Kazakh herders, and here in the morning many Black-bellied Sandgrouse, together with numbers of Pallas’s Sandgrouse on occasion, gather to drink in their traditional manner.
+The wells also attract Calandra and Bimaculated Larks, while Lesser Short-toed Larks sing away above the aromatic Artemisia (wormwood) flats.
 While walking along the brushy wadis, which are rich in herpetofauna, we may find a European Nightjar of the pale eastern form unwini.
 We will also have another opportunity to find ‘Steppe’ Grey Shrike and Desert Whitethroat and with a bit of good fortune, we will encounter the splendid Saker Falcon.

-The riverside ash and poplar woodlands along the Ili also hold the attractive Azure Tit (here of the more typical white-breasted type), while Black Stork is an uncommon possibility in the area.
+The ash and poplar woodlands along the Ili also hold the attractive Azure Tit (here of the more typical white-breasted type), while Black Stork is an uncommon possibility in the area.

 The localized and attractive Saxaul Sparrow, a Central Asian speciality, favours more bushy habitat at the edge of the desert and can sometimes be found foraging with other sparrow species at piles of animal droppings.

-Kazakhstan Desert: Day 3 We will spend much of the day in the Taukum desert before we return to Almaty for an overnight stay.
+After our birding in the Ili Delta, we return to Almaty for an overnight stay.

-Kazakhstan Desert: Day 4 Our Kazakhstan birding tour extension ends this morning at Almaty.
+Kazakhstan, Uzbekistan & Turkmenistan: Day 17 Our Central Asia birding tour ends this morning at Astana.